karun100/NGINX-As-Reverse-Proxy-On-AWS-EC2-For-Application-Nodes-Hosting-Golang-App/README.md

      }
 ```

-- Finally need to stop, start nginx and check it’s status.If it is running properly,then will not see any issue in **nginx status**.
+- Finally need to stop, start nginx and check it’s status.If it is running properly,then will not see any issue in **nginx status**.Now Now need to hit in web browser DNS name of the web node on **port number 8484** and HTTP request  should redirect to one of the application node.In my case able to load-balance HTTP request to app node in a round-robin manner.

 ```
 sudo systemctl stop nginx